rahimnagori/projects/README.md

 # projects

-Single repository for all the projects
+This repository will have all the projects related to KK.